 A Dutch company, Tentsetters also has facilities in France and Slovenia.

 I can hear some of you protesting.
 No!
 Not camping.
-I know Dan would be.
+I know my partner Dan would be.

-I know camping is not for everyone, but at that time we were campers and loved it, and the fact that we didn’t have to set anything up was fantastic.
+I know camping is not for everyone, but we were campers and loved it, and the fact that we didn’t have to set anything up was fantastic.

 We used Tentsetters and camped for a week at Lake Bled, Slovenia.
-It was a laborious process booking with Tentsetters, (no online payment facilities) a website that doesn’t have an English option and I believe I had to send a cheque!!
+It was a laborious booking process with Tentsetters, (no online payment facilities at the tie) a website that doesn’t have an English option and I believe I had to send a cheque!!
 Yikes!

 It turned out to be a fantastic experience.
 We turned up.
 Our name was on the board.
-The tent was ready, complete with indoor camp kitchen and an outdoor setting.
+The tent was ready, complete with an indoor camp kitchen and an outdoor table setting.

-We met our Belgium neighbours who we proceeded to enjoy a couple of nights exchanging stories (or at least what we could understand of each other) over possibly a few too many wines and beers.
+We met our Belgium neighbours, spending a couple of nights exchanging stories (or at least what we could understand of each other) over a few too many wines and beers.
 How many times can you be told to be quiet by management?
 It was only 9 pm for goodness sake.
-Although if the sore head I was nursing in the morning was anything to go by, maybe management had good cause.
+Although if the sore head I was nursing in the morning was anything to go by, maybe Management had good cause to intervene.

-Tentsetters don’t own the campgrounds but rent places within it.
-The grounds were immaculate, the shop well stocked and the restaurant excellent.
+The campground was immaculate, the shop well stocked and the restaurant excellent.
 And it was across the road from Lake Bled.

-We thoroughly enjoyed our time at Lake Bled, and I would return tomorrow if I could.
+We thoroughly enjoyed our time in Lake Bled, and I would return tomorrow if I could.

 You can check out Camping Bled here – their new cabins look fantastic!

-The disadvantages of camping were that we had to add sleeping bags, travel pillows and towels to our already bursting luggage.
+The disadvantage of camping was that we had to add sleeping bags, travel pillows and towels to our already bursting luggage.

-Another option is to find a camping ground that has cabins.
+Another option is to find a camping ground that offers cabins.
 These are self-contained but usually, have a minimum weekly rental condition.

-The facilities at the grounds were very good.
+The facilities at the campground in Switzerland were excellent.
 The restaurant provided the opportunity for the occasional respite from cooking.
 And there was a large laundry to use.

-We experienced a lot of rain that week, but we were cosy and dry and able to go out exploring between showers.
+We experienced a lot of rain that week but were cosy and dry and able to go out exploring between showers.
 It was the perfect base to explore from, and even staying inside more than usual we didn’t feel trapped.

-It was close to the train station so that we could easily explore the surrounding areas and it was in the most beautiful location I have ever seen with the sound of the Staubbach Falls across the road to lull us to sleep at night.
+It was close to the train station so that we could easily explore the surrounding areas and it was in the most beautiful location I have ever seen with the sound of the Staubbach Falls across the road lulling me to sleep every night.

-It had a lovely verandah at the front to enjoy the stars and a glass of wine in the evening.
+There was a lovely veranda on the front where we could enjoy the stars and a glass of wine in the evening.

 Bed and Breakfasts are a great option when travelling.
-You not only get a room and a good breakfast (usually), but you get local hospitality and the benefit of the owner’s knowledge of the area.
+You not only get a room and a good breakfast (usually), but you get local hospitality and the benefit of the owner’s knowledge.

 Most of the time.
-The standard of B&B’s vary and I would highly recommend you do your research and read as many reviews as possible.
+The standard of B&Bs vary greatly, and I highly recommend you do research and read many reviews.

 I have stayed in traditional B&Bs where you are in the house of your hosts, with a shared bathroom and a home cooked breakfast in the morning.

-Others have been more like a small boutique hotel, run by staff and others have been more like an apartment.
+And others have been like a small boutique hotel, run by staff.
+And others have been like an apartment.

 I have found the overall B&B experience to be a little hit and miss.

-In the Black Forest in Germany, we stayed with a lovely couple in a very traditional home (unfortunately with THE WORST BED in all of Germany!!)
-The owners were so friendly and accommodating and full of advice for our stay in Switzerland, even lending us an esky so we could buy groceries in Germany, to save money.
+In the Black Forest, Germany we stayed with a lovely couple in a very traditional home (unfortunately with THE WORST BED in all of Germany!!).
+The owners were friendly and helpful, full of advice for our stay in Switzerland.
+They even lent us an esky (cooler), so we could buy groceries in Germany to take into Switzerland, to save money.

-The B&B we stayed in Orvieto was an apartment with basic breakfast provisions left in the kitchen, but an overall fantastic experience.
+The B&B in Orvieto was an apartment with basic breakfast provisions but turned out to be an overall fantastic experience.

 And the B&B in London was average, with a damp basement bedroom.
 But they did serve the best breakfast.

 And then there was Venice.
-Not a B&B as far as I was concerned, but a very cheap, and a little nasty, hotel.
+Not a B&B as far as I was concerned, but a very cheap and nasty hotel.

-And last but not least I wanted to cover this option which I am yet to try but thought worth mentioning because it’s free.
+I wanted to mention this option which I am yet to try but thought worth mentioning because it’s free.

 Free accommodation.
 Sounds impressive, doesn’t it?

-Although I haven’t housesat, we did get a housesitter to look after our dog and the house while we travelled for 2.5 months.
+Although I haven’t housesat, we did engage a house sitter to look after our dog and house while we travelled for 2.5 months.

-I would like to try this in the future as I believe it will take me to places I had never considered.
-There is a range of things that can be included in a housesit such as food in the pantry or a car to drive, but each experience is different so worth investigating.
+The experience was fantastic.
+I would like to try this in the future as I believe it will take me to places I would not otherwise consider.
+There is a range of things that can be included in a housesit such as food in the pantry or a car to drive, but each experience is different.